AgentD/diy-linux-guide/crosscc.md

 to build and run on all of them.

-Nowadays autotools offers *decades* of being used in practice and is in my experience a lot more mature than more modern build systems and having a semi standard way of cross compiling stuff with standardized configuration knobs is very helpful.
+Nowadays autotools offers *decades* of being used in practice and is in my experience a lot more mature than more modern build systems.
+Also, having a semi standard way of cross compiling stuff with standardized configuration knobs is very helpful.

 In contrast to many modern build systems, you don't need Autotools to run an Autotools based build system.
 The final build system it generates for the